News & Trends

 The promise behind rollup strategies is to aggregate a series of acquisitions, typically within a specific type of company or industry, to leverage synergies and scale those businesses.

-First, capital is tighter, and both founders and investors are under pressure to build leaner businesses.
-Second, AI is now part of real workflows, with tangible results.
+• First, capital is tighter, and both founders and investors are under pressure to build leaner businesses.

 In this context, founders looking to exit to a holding company or rollup player should consider how their team, technology, and roadmap fit into an AI-powered platform strategy.
 Understanding this value equation, which includes aspects of intelligent automation, is critical to being prepared for conversations with today’s AI rollups acquirers.

-The evolution of traditional rollups
+The evolution of traditional rollup strategies

 This approach laid the groundwork for a new wave of buyers.
 Starting in 2019, we saw the emergence of e-commerce aggregators, followed by acquirers targeting niche SaaS businesses.
 Over time, these players adopted strategies inspired by the Constellation model and/or Private Equity, applying rollup tactics in digital sectors to build predictable, scalable cash flows and either hold forever, or flip.